DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 You should identify the target page element to perform an [action](interact-with-the-page.md) with it (click, drag, etc.) or check its state in an [assertion](assert.md).

-You can pass a CSS selector to an action function to specify the target element:
+You can pass a CSS selector to an action to specify the target element:

 ```js
 await t.click('#my-button');